techidaily/site-win11-tips/source/_posts/master-movement-eradicate-slowness-on-sw-battlefront-windows.md

  If disabling the transparency effect wasn't helpful, try downloading the latest graphics driver update on your computer.
 Newer versions of the driver are often the best way to eliminate any bug or issue in a computer.

- To[download the latest graphics driver updates on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) , follow the below instructions:
+ To [download the latest graphics driver updates on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) , follow the below instructions:

 1. Press the**Win + X** hotkeys to open the**Power menu.**
 2. Choose**Device Manager** from the menu list.